NavigationContentFooter

 We recommend you set high values, use metrics to monitor the resource usage of your container, then adjust the values accordingly.

-• Optimize the startup: Cold-starts can be affected by a loading a large number of dependencies and opening lot of resources at startup.
+• Optimize the startup: Cold-starts can be affected by loading a large number of dependencies and opening several resources at startup.
 Ensure that your code avoids heavy computations or long-running initialization at startup and optimize the number of loaded libraries.

 • Keep your container warm: You can use CRON triggers at certain intervals to keep your container warm or set the min-scale parameter to 1 when required.